hugoMontevideo/PadJS/README.md

 ## General Info

-I added this game in my portfolio, wich is a php project.
+I added this game to my portfolio, wich is a php project.
 You can see it at:
 [portfolio.hugo-machado.com](https://portfolio.hugo-machado.com)